zx80/flask-simple-auth/README.md

 authorized to call a route.
 A role is identified as an integer or a string.
 The check calls `user_in_group(user, group)` function to check whether the authenticated user belongs to any of the authorized roles.
+Because this function is cached by default, caches must be reset when roles are changed by calling `clear_caches`.

 There are three special values that can be passed to the `authorize` decorator: